IamPyu/orm64/src/res/doc/api.md

 So of course we need graphics and multimedia.

 Unless you want to make graphics from scratch using the CPU, you should use this API for graphics.

-## The Lua in Lua API

-If you interpreted that title correctly, you may be questioning: Why should we embed Lua in Lua?

-The answer is: y e s. (this is a very good manual by the way.)